sukumarchinthalapudi/Trello-Clone/README.md

 # Trello-Clone
-This is the front-end part of the trello like Application
+This is the front-end part of the trello Application